michael-milette/moodle-filter_filtercodes/README.md

 Big thank you to the following contributors.
 (Please let me know if I forgot to include you in the list):

 * suzyzan: Fixed deprecation notice relating to trim() function in PHP 8.1 (2023).
+* richardvi/HZ University of Applied Sciences (premium supporter): Added support for locally assigned on module/activity custom roles to {ifcustomrole} (2023).
 * alexmorrisnz: Add CSS class support for {details} tag (2022).
 * alexmorrisnz: {lastlogin} and fixing issue with {teamcardsformat} setting (2022).
 * 3iPunt and abertranb: New {ifcustomrole} tag (2020).